IgorBoyarshin/Hangman/README.md

 For in-depth instructions on all of these options, see below.

+## Usage
+Upon launcing the application, you must specify your IP address in the local network as the 1st argument and the port where you would like to launch the application as the 2nd argument.
+Example:
+    ```sh
+    $ cd src
+    $ make
+    $ ./Hangman 192.168.1.1 1234
+    ```

 ## Controls ##
 You can navigate around the screen using either `hjkl` or arrow keys.

 Use `Enter` to press a button or start editing a Field (press `Enter` again in order to save changes).

 ## Compile from source and run (with Docker) ##
 This way you don't have to install anything (apart from `Docker`).
 The most *clean* way to build and run the app.